Azure/azure-powershell/src/Network/Network/help/New-AzApplicationGatewayFirewallCustomRuleGroupByVariable.md

 # New-AzApplicationGatewayFirewallCustomRuleGroupByVariable

 ## SYNOPSIS
-Creates a new GroupByVariable for the ApplicationGateway Firewall CustomRule GroupByUserSession.
+Creates a new GroupByVariable for the application gateway firewall custom rule GroupByUserSession.

 ## SYNTAX